-Hard-cut of a smooth surface prior to placing the overlying foamed bitumen stabilised materials creates a rough texture to help bond the stabilised layers together.
+Hard-cut of a smooth surface prior to placing the overlying plant-mixed foamed bitumen stabilised materials creates a rough texture to facilitate the bonding of multiple plant-mix foamed bitumen stabilised layers together.
 The hard-cut shall be undertaken after completion of compaction.
 This may occur within the same work shift or the following day.
 The hard-cut can be performed outside the allowable working time.